srsran/srsRAN_4G_docs/srslte_user_manuals/source/general/source/2_release_roadmap.rst

 Release Roadmap
 =================

-srsLTE follows a bi-annual release schedule, with new releases published in April and October each year.
+srsRAN follows a bi-annual release schedule, with new releases published in April and October each year.
 Each new release brings a range of new features, bugfixes and performance improvements.
 Minor intermediate releases to address priority bugfixes occur on an ad-hoc basis between releases.